| LUXE COMPLETE DISASSEMBLY | |

-The vast majority of these images are of components and practices you are likely to never even see unless you feel the daring need to disassemble the entire marker, or experience problems and wish to diagnose yourself.
-Complete disassembly of the entire marker as shown here isn't recommended or necessitated during normal conditions.
-Note that this isn't an actual how-to page, but rather just a tour of the gun (how-to's and tech videos are in the works).
+This page is a guided tour of the entirety for Luxe disassembly.
+The majority of these images are of components and practices you're likely to never see/use unless you feel the daring need to disassemble the entire marker, or experience problems and wish to diagnose yourself.
+Complete disassembly of the entire marker as shown here isn't necessitated during normal conditions.

-Eye Covers, Detents, and Eyes:
+Eyes, Eye Covers, and Detents:

-The detent pistons can be removed if necessary however doing so will likely damage them so this shouldn't be done unless you already have replacements and are willing to damage the current detent.
-Detent removal is accomplished by inserting a small allen wrench into the detent access port, which will crimp the bottom of the piston inward and allow it to be pulled out from its retaining hole.
+Each eye cover has a spring-loaded detent located on the inside surface.
+They're "piston-style" detents with springs behind them, similar to those used in Shocker NXTs.
+The detents themselves are angled toward the bolt face, a feature designed to reduce wear on the plungers since the bolt strikes them at an angle instead of rubbing against the round detent crest.
+The detent pistons can be removed however doing this will likely damage them, so this shouldn't be done unless you already have replacements and are willing to damage the current detent.
+Detent removal is accomplished by inserting a small allen key into the detent access port, which will crimp the bottom of the piston inward and allow it to be pulled out from its retaining hole.
 The detent spring is visible in the access hole below.

 Bolt Removal and Theory: